Spare-Network/pool-reference/README.md

 ### Collecting pool rewards
 ![Pool absorbing rewards image](images/absorb.png?raw=true "Absorbing rewards")

-The pool periodically searches the blockchain for new pool rewards (1.75 XCH) that go to the various `p2_singleton_puzzle_hashes` of each of the farmers.
+The pool periodically searches the blockchain for new pool rewards (1.75 SPARE) that go to the various `p2_singleton_puzzle_hashes` of each of the farmers.
 These coins are locked, and can only be spent if they are spent along with the singleton that they correspond to.
 The singleton is also locked to a `target_puzzle_hash`, which in this diagram is the red pool address.
 Anyone can spend the singleton and the `p2_singleton_puzzle_hash` coin, as